slavesocieties/openai/next_steps.md

+-strip down segmentation algo to its component parts and rebuild in a cleaner way
+    -and/or pursue a different segmentation solution -improve segmentation algo
+    -assess performance across wider range of volumes
+    -add a separate pre-processing step to crop to folio?
+    -add hyper-parameters to driver
+    -add verbosity to other pipeline components
+    -improve ability to detect horizontal breaks between sections and prevent false positives

 NLP
     -why are some people ids padded and others not?
     -possible fix for relationships: represent as separate list on same level as people/events